hackocopter/JD385_Documentation/Remote Control/readme.md

 This folder contains Information about the remote control.

-The remote control is based on a N79E814AS20 microcontrollerand BK2423 RD Module with LNA.
+The remote control is based on a N79E814AS20 microcontroller and BK2423 RD Module with LNA.
 The circuit has been reverse engineered, but so far no attempt was made to modify the firmware.

 There only seems to be a chinese datasheet available.

 http://www.nuvoton.com/NuvotonMOSS/Community/ProductInfo.aspx?tp_GUID=c60884e1-c6a9-45da-8268-6be8b32e9cf2

+Den Anfang eines Datenblattes auf Deutsch findet man unter "datenblatt.doc" als Word Dokument.

 RC-Protocol